Spin waves in bilayers of transition-metal dichalcogenides: Numerical results and discussion

 \section{Numerical results and discussion}

-To discuss properties of spin-wave spectra in vanadium-based dichalcogenides, we consider numerical results of 2H-VX$_2$ bilayer systems.
-For numerical analysis one needs to know the relevant parameters, including exchange and magnetic anisotropy constants, and appropriate structural parameters.
-Most of them were taken from DFT calculations by Jaffari {\it et al}~\cite{jafari}, and are listed in Table I. Only the in-plane easy-axis anisotropy constant, $D_z$, was taken from Ref.\cite{10}.
-In addition, according to our analysis in Sect.
-II and Appendix A, we also show in Table I the threshold magnetic fields $h_{\rm sf}$ and $h_s$, evaluated from Eqs.
-(4) and (5) and defining the regions of the antiferromagnetic, spin-flop and ferromagnetic phases of the antiferromagnetically coupled bilayers.
+To discuss properties of spin-wave spectra in 2H-VX$_2$ bilayer systems, we need first to fix the appropriate parameters, including the exchange and magnetic anisotropy constants, as well as the appropriate structural parameters.
+As an example we will consider the spinwave spectra of a VTe$_2$ bilayer, and take the relevant parameters from DFT calculations~\cite{jafari}.
+Accordingly we assume: lattice parameter $a=3.59 \AA$, $D_y =3.812$ meV, $J_1=-14.85$ meV, and $J_2=0.19$ meV.
+Since the model description is based on spin-1/2 Hamiltonian ($S=1/2$), the DFT-calculated exchange parameters have been adapted accordingly.
+Only the in-plane easy-axis anisotropy constant, $D_z=0.016$ meV, was taken from Ref.\cite{10}.
+According to Eqs.
+(4) and (5), the corresponding threshold magnetic fields $h_{\rm sf}$ and $h_s$ (converted from energy units to Tesla) are $h_{\rm sf} =0.82$ T and $h_{\rm s} =9.65$ T.

-The three-dimensional (3D) presentation of the magnon spectrum, evaluated for the 2H-VSe$_2$ bilayer in the antiferromagnetic phase and in the absence of external magnetic field is shown in Fig.2a.
-As there are two magnetic atoms in the unit cell of the considered TMDs bilayer, then one can expect two magnon bands.
-In the absence of magnetic field, $h=0$, the two magnon modes have similar energy so they are not resolved in Fig.2a.
-However, even for $h=0$, these two modes can differ slightly in energy due to other interactions.
-As it will be discussed later on in this section, the easy-plane and in-plane easy-axis magnetic anisotropies introduce subtle effects (not resolved within the energy scale of Fig. 2a), which may lead to a splitting of the spectrum from Fig.2a into two spin-wave modes at zero external magnetic field, and also can generate a gap in the spectrum.
-Low energy spin waves exist in the Brillouin zone center (see the $\Gamma$ point in Fig. 2a) around $\bm{k}=\bm 0$, while the maxima of magnon energy emerge at the Dirac points K of the Brillouin zone (see Fig. 2a).
-Let us look more carefully at the spin-wave properties for selected cross sections of 3D magnon bands, displayed along high-symmetry path $K{\rightarrow}{\Gamma}{\rightarrow}M{\rightarrow}K$ in the momentum space (see Fig.2b and Fig.3a)
+The three-dimensional (3D) presentation of the magnon spectrum, calculated for the 2H-VTe$_2$ bilayer in the antiferromagnetic phase and in the absence of external magnetic field (antiparalle configuration) is shown in Fig.2a.
+As there are two magnetic atoms in the unit cell of the considered bilayer, one can expect two magnon bands.
+In the absence of magnetic field, $h=0$, these two magnon modes have similar energy so they are not resolved in Fig.2a.
+However, even for $h=0$, these two modes can differ slightly in energy due to other interactions, like interlayer exchange coupling and the easy-plane and in-plane easy-axis magnetic anisotropies.
+These interactions introduce subtle effects (not resolved within the energy scale of Fig. 2a), which may lead to a splitting of the spectrum into two spin-wave modes at zero external magnetic field, and also can generate a gap in the spectrum, ss will be shown below.
+Low energy spin waves exist in the Brillouin zone center around $\bm{k}=\bm 0$ (see the $\Gamma$ point in Fig. 2a), while the maxima of magnon energy appear at the points K of the Brillouin zone (see Fig. 2a,b).
+The spin-wave energy for selected cross sections of the 3D magnon bands are displayed Fig.2b and Fig.3a along high-symmetry paths, $K{\rightarrow}{\Gamma}{\rightarrow}M{\rightarrow}K$, in the momentum space.